rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 This code review session shows a benefit of having someone around who keeps a repository of potential issues in their head.
 I have noticed that developers are typically surprised when computation behavior keeps changing, yet are mostly not willing to engage with the concept of referential transparency.
 I also think many do not think about what 100% test coverage implies and what it does not[^limitations].

 [^limitations]: I will repeat myself here, it does seem that there is a more general lack of understanding about the limitations of empirical reasoning.
-Few people think about physics as a set of simplified mathematical models that only approximate reality.
+Few people think about physics as a collection of simplified mathematical models that only approximate reality.
 Few people look deeply for bias in biological studies.
 100% test coverage is in the "we tested it and it is correct" category.